ckan/ckan/contrib/cookiecutter/ckan_extension/{{cookiecutter.project}}/README.md

 * `isort`: Sorts your imports, so you don't have to.
 * `black`: The uncompromising Python code formatter.
 * `ruff`: Run 'ruff' for extremely fast Python linting.
-* `detect-secrets`: Detects high entropy strings that are likely to be passwords.

 And following hooks are available but disabled by default: